sy77777en/video_annotation_folk/labels_markdown/cam_motion/ground_centric_movement/backward/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

+- The camera only moves backward (not zooming out) relative to the ground.

 - A video where the camera only moves backward (not zooming out) relative to the ground.